Understanding German Shepherd Temperament: Debunking Myths About Coat Color

 Myth: Certain Colors Mean Better or Worse Behavior

 One common myth is that darker dogs are more aggressive or that lighter-colored dogs are softer in temperament.
 This belief has no scientific basis.
+Let’s break it down:

 Black German Shepherd puppies are often described as more intense, yet they show the same range of personalities as other colors.